rajeevkrS/Food-Delivery-App/ReadMe.md

    ```

 4. **Run the application**:
-   In the `backend` directory, start the server:
+   In the `admin` directory, start the React app:
    ```sh
    npm run dev
    ```